 Some of the device package options provide a RESET# input.
 When RESET# is driven low for t{RP} time the device starts the hardware reset process.
 The process continues for t{RPH} time.
 Following the end of both t{RPH} and the reset hold time following the rise of RESET# (t{RH}) the device transitions to the Interface Standby state and can accept commands.
-For additional information on hardware reset see Separate RESET# Input Initiated Hardware (Warm) Reset on page 32.
+For additional information on hardware reset see POR followed by Hardware Reset on page 30.